eande171/stormfront/README.md

 - **Fully configurable:** enable or disable individual weather types in config.yml
 - **API included:** register custom weather types from your own plugin

----

 ## Requirements

-- **Paper** 1.21.1.1 (other versions untested)
+- **Paper** 1.21.11 or newer

----
+- **PacketEvents**

 ## Installation

+1. Install [PacketEvents](https://modrinth.com/plugin/packetevents) if not already present
-1. Drop `stormfront-x.x.jar` into your server's `plugins/` folder
+2. Drop `stormfront-api-x.x.x.jar` and `stormfront-x.x.x.jar` into your server's `plugins/` folder
-2. Restart the server. `plugins/Stormfront/config.yml` will be generated.
+3. Restart the server. `plugins/Stormfront/config.yml` will be generated.
-3. Enable or disable weather types as needed.
+4. Enable or disable weather types as needed.
-4. Use `/stormfront spawn` to test.
+5. Use `/stormfront spawn` to test.

----

 ## Commands